relaymonkey/mitmproxy-helm/ROADMAP.md

 ### P1

-- [ ] Fix logging to stdout (https://github.com/mitmproxy/mitmproxy/issues/5727).
+- [x] Fix logging to stdout (https://github.com/mitmproxy/mitmproxy/issues/5727).
+  - Mitigated temporarily in Kubernetes by using `tty: true`.
 - [ ] Support use of one centralized/remote data store.
   - Enables HA.